 The calculation of your In Vitro Fertilization (IVF) due date can be done manually in some cases.
 However, with advancing technology, you have access to a wide variety of resources online that should make the calculations automatically for you.

 When looking for an IVF due date calculator, consider one that allows you to select either a three-day embryo transfer or a 5-day one.
-When using the embryo age and the transfer date, you are more likely to get the most accurate IVF due date.
+You are more likely to get the most accurate IVF due date when using the embryo age and the transfer date.

-The best thing about calculating the IVF due date is that you get more accurate results than if you were to estimate the conception date.
-The accuracy of an IVF is thanks to the ability to figure out the exact embryo transfer date.
+The best thing about calculating the IVF due date is that you get more accurate results than estimating the conception date.
+So the accuracy of an IVF is thanks to figuring out the exact embryo transfer date.

-What’s more, it not only allows you to calculate your due date and if you are having twins or triplets, but also facilitates the calculation of the prenatal development of your baby.
+Moreover, it allows you to calculate your due date, have twins or triplets, and facilitate the calculation of your baby’s prenatal development.
 So how do you calculate your due date?

 The average pregnancy lasts about 40 weeks or 38 weeks from conception.
 So if you were to estimate your due date, counting 40 weeks or 280 days from the first day of your LMP (last menstrual period) would be an excellent solution.

-You could also choose to subtract three months from your LMP then add seven days.
-This is the technique most doctors use and has shown to produce reliable results.
+You could also subtract three months from your LMP and add seven days.
+This is the technique most doctors use and has been shown to produce reliable results.

-However, it’s worth noting that it’s pretty normal to deliver earlier within a week or two.
-It could also come after.
+However, it’s worth noting that delivering earlier is pretty normal, within a week or two.
+But, of course, it could also come after.

-For most women with an irregular cycle using the last day of their period to do calculations is not entirely sufficient.
-As such, a reliably estimated date of delivery (EDD) is essential.
+For most women with an irregular cycle, using the last day of their period to do calculations is not entirely sufficient.
+As such, a reliably estimated delivery date (EDD) is essential.

 Each year records high numbers of assisted reproductive technology cycles.
-Now moms from all over the world can calculate their due dates more precisely using their IVF transfer date.
+Now moms worldwide can calculate their due dates more precisely using their IVF transfer date.

-The available due date calculators determine the baby’s birth based on;
+The available due date calculators determine the baby’s birth based on the following;

-Some due date calculators also offer detailed information including trimester dates, prenatal testing dates, and multiple births due dates.
+Some due date calculators offer detailed information, including trimester dates, prenatal testing dates, and multiple birth due dates.

-A mother must determine what IVF due date calculator works best for her needs.
+A mother must determine what IVF due date calculator best suits her needs.

-It’s important to note that most due dates are only estimates of when the baby is likely to be born.
+It’s important to note that most due dates are estimates of when the baby will likely be born.

 An IVF due date calculator tries to give you the most precise estimate so that you can prepare yourself accordingly.
-However, that’s not to say that your baby will be born on the exact due date estimated.
+However, that’s not to say that your baby will be born on the estimated exact date.

 If anything, most babies are not necessarily born on their due dates.
-Based on ultrasound results, your doctor can change the due dates depending on the development of your fetus.
+However, based on ultrasound results, your doctor can change the due dates depending on the development of your fetus.